wooio/woo-fullstack-exercise/README.md

 Sections marked as nice to have (NTH), are not expected in this scope, and can be omitted or replaced with stubs.

 ## Tech notes:
-* Create a Single page application using either AngularJS or Angular 2 for the front end.
+* Create a responsive single page application using either AngularJS or Angular 2 for the front end.
 * Use Java 8 (or higher) for your Backend.
 * Use Spring Spring IoC container and beans
 * Use Hibernate as your persistence layer and ORM.